-On this list, we will be looking at the very best gaming mice of 2017.
-And just to specify, if a mouse has been manufactured in 2014 but are still one of the best, then it will still make this list.
 We tested them all in various games and genres of games, to make sure we know every mouse’ weaknesses and strengths.
-We will be focusing mostly on 4 main factors:
+We will be focusing mostly on four main factors:

-How does it feel to play with? – Very few people will notice the difference between 10,000 dpi and 11,000 dpi, so we believe the most important factor is the actual feel of the gaming mouse.
+- How does it feel to play with? – Regardless of dpi and other technical factors, we believe the most critical factor is the actual feel of the gaming mouse.

-Specifications – The technical factor of how ”good” the mouse actually is on paper and whether or not that translates well into the mouse itself.
+- Specifications – The technical factor of how ”good” the mouse is on paper and whether or not that translates well into the mouse itself.

-These are the 4 main factors and certainly the most important things to consider.
-But when we are making these reviews, we have to look at everything, design, brand, quality, accessories, software and extra features etc.
+These are the four main factors and certainly the most important things to consider.
+But when we are doing these reviews, we have to look at everything, design, brand, quality, accessories, software and extra features, etc.

-The list is not chronological from best to worst, it’s simply a list of the best gaming mice.
-Since all mice have stronger and weaker points, some are better at FPS and some are better at MMO’s.
-We have chosen to rather focus on each mice individual strengths.
+The list is not chronological from best to worst.
+It’s merely a list of the best gaming mice.
+Since all mice have stronger and weaker points, some are better at FPS, and some are better at MMO’s.
+We have chosen to instead focus on each mice individual strengths.

 1. Logitech G502 Proteus Core